BaoNguyen09/github-second-brain/README.md

 - **When it's useful:** For questions related to a github issue and the context around it.

+### `get_code_diff`

+- This tool returns detailed diff of any github pull request, different branches, tags, and commits

+- **When it's useful:** For questions related to a github pull request or code versions (between branches/tags/releases)

 ## 📝 License
 This project is licensed under the [Apache License 2.0](LICENSE).

 ## 🙏 Acknowledgments
 We would like to thank the following individuals and projects for their contributions and inspiration:

-- Gitingest for the underlying tool.
-- GitMCP for reference and setting the standards.
+- GitMCP for reference
 - Official GitHub MCP Server
 - All our amazing contributors!